jefponte/lumen-api-example/README.md

         composer create-project --prefer-dist laravel/lumen 02-api-with-db

+2. You can create your router in this file:

+        ./01-simples-api/routes/web.php

+3. Define the database configuration.
+If you use sqlite you have to create a empty file with this path 02-api-with-db/database/database.sqlite.

+        ./02-api-with-db/.env

-2. With php artisan you can create your tables.
+4. With php artisan you can create your tables.

         php ./02-api-with-db/artisan make:migration criar_tabela_series --create=series
         php ./02-api-with-db/artisan make:migration criar_tabela_episodios --create=episodios

-The migrations are created in the folder ./database/migrations and you have to customize it and the run the command migrate with php artisan.
-If you use sqlite you have to create a empty file with this path 02-api-with-db/database/database.sqlite.
+5. Execute php artisan migrate and the migrations will be created in the folder ./database/migrations.

         php ./02-api-with-db/artisan migrate

-- Define the database configuration

-        ./02-api-with-db/.env

-- Create the models like
+6. Create the models like

         ./02-api-with-db/app/Serie.php
         ./02-api-with-db/app/Episodios.php

-- Enable the Eloquent in ./02-api-with-db/bootstrap/app.php
+7. Enable the Eloquent in ./02-api-with-db/bootstrap/app.php

-Then run project with PHP:
+8. Run project with PHP:

         php -S localhost:8000 -t ./02-api-with-db/public